 #> [43] "wic"

+XXXX To use a particular theme, adjust your YAML as follows:

+XXXXX

-You can then choose a theme you’d like to use.
-To use the theme, you adjust your YAML as follows.
-This code tells xaringan to use the default CSS as well as customizations made in the metropolis and metropolis-fonts CSS files (these come bundled with xaringan so you don’t need to do anything beyond installing the package to access them).
-You can see how this theme changes the look-and-feel of our slides in Figure 8-13 below.
+This code tells xaringan to use the default CSS, as well as customizations made in the metropolis and metropolis-fonts CSS themes.
+These come bundled with xaringan, so you don’t need to do anything beyond installing the package to access them.
+You can see how the theme changes the look-and-feel of our slides in Figure 8-13.

 [F08013.png]

-Figure 8-13: A slide using the metropolis theme
+A slide using the metropolis theme

+If writing custom CSS is the totally flexible but more challenging option to tweaking your xaringan slides, then using a custom theme is way simpler but a lot less flexible.
+XXXXX

+The xaringanthemer Package

-If writing custom CSS is the totally flexible but more challenging option to tweaking your xaringan slides, using a custom theme is way simpler but a lot less flexible.
-A nice middle ground is to use the xaringanthemer package by Garrick Aden-Buie.
-This package has several built-in themes and also allows you to easily create your own custom xaringan theme.
-After installing the xaringanthemer package, you adjust the css line in your YAML to use the xaringan-themer.css file.
+A nice middle ground between writing custom CSS and applying someone else’s theme is to use the xaringanthemer package by Garrick Aden-Buie.
+This package includes several built-in themes but also allows you to easily create your own custom theme.
+After installing the package, adjust the css line in your YAML to use the xaringan-themer.css file:

+XXXX

-With this in place, you can now customize your slides by using the style_xaringan() function.
+Now you can customize your slides by using the style_xaringan() function.
 This function has over 60 arguments, allowing you to tweak nearly any part of your xaringan slides.
+To replicate the custom CSS we wrote earlier in this chapter using xaringanthemer, let’s use just a few of the arguments:

+XXXX

+XXXXX

-To make the same changes that we made above with custom CSS, I’ll use just a few of the arguments.
-One particularly nice thing about the xaringanthemer package is that you can use any font available on Google Fonts by simply adding its name to header_font_family or any other similar argument (no need to run the line above that made the Inter font available to us).
-Here’s how I would make the same changes that I made with custom CSS above.
+One particularly nice thing about the xaringanthemer package is that you can use any font available on Google Fonts by simply adding its name to header_font_family or any other similar argument.
+You won’t have to run the line that made the Inter font available to us.

-I could show you what my slide with the penguin image background looks like, but trust me, it’s exactly identical to the slide we made previously with custom CSS.

-In Conclusion: The Advantages of xaringan

-Now that we’ve discussed how to use xaringan, let’s talk a bit about why you might consider switching to it for your presentations.
-In my conversation with Silvia Canelón, she brought up three main reasons.
+Conclusion